Akureyri Airport: Airlines

+Recent developments and expansion

-Isavia is currently expanding the passenger terminal and ramp area.
-This is to better suit the needs of larger aircraft and an increasing number of passengers, and also to establish a safe alternate airport for flights to Keflavík Airport, Iceland's largest airport.
+Isavia and the local tourism industry stakeholders have long-term plans to increase capacity and introduce new international routes to the airport.
+Expansion of the passenger terminal as well as the ramp area is necessary to better suit the needs of larger aircraft and an increasing number of passengers, and also to establish a safe diversionary airport for flights to Keflavík Airport, Iceland's largest airport.
 The need for a larger terminal and ramp was obvious during the 2010 eruptions of Eyjafjallajökull, when many international flights were operated from Akureyri after Keflavík airport was closed due to volcanic ash.
 Passenger numbers were far above the terminal's capacity and a limited amount of ramp space was available for large aircraft.

+In the summer of 2009, Isavia completed an almost two-year runway renovation program.
+It included lengthening the runway by 500 metres to the south, improving runway lighting and enhancing the approach system.
+In 2010, a new instrument landing system (ILS) approach navigational aid was installed for runway 01 (southern approach), and in 2020 ILS was added for runway 19 (northern approach).

+In 2012, 2016-2019 and 2023, Icelandair operated a service to Keflavík International Airport, only available for international connecting passengers.

-Construction on the passenger terminal extension and ramp area began in June 2021 and is projected to be ready for use in summer 2023.
-The expansion will add 1100m2 of terminal area, with separate facilities for international and domestic traffic.
-The ramp area is being extended into the river delta, requiring landfill.
-Much of the material needed for the landfill was obtained from scrap rubble from the construction of the nearby Vaðlaheiðargöng tunnel.
+A 35,000m2 ramp area extension was opened in October 2023.
+This required large amounts of landfill material into the river delta.
+A large portion of the material needed was obtained from scrap rubble from the construction of the nearby Vaðlaheiðargöng tunnel.

+Isavia opened an expanded passenger terminal in December 2024 which added 1100m2 of terminal area, with separate areas for international and domestic traffic as well as dedicated security check and passport control facilities, as well as a duty-free store.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Akureyri Airport:
+The following airlines operate regular scheduled flights at Akureyri Airport: